 Have you noticed that tensions are building in your workplace as the strict restrictions required during the pandemic are eased and more staff come into the office?
 Do different employees have contrasting views on wearing masks, getting vaccinated, or going to large indoor gatherings?
 These are the sorts of disputes that can easily turn into formal grievances and involve you in time-consuming and energy-draining processes to resolve them.

-We’ve taken a look at some of the most common scenarios that our customers have been asking us for help with over the last few weeks, and here are some recommendations and tips on how to ease some of those tensions and hopefully prevent them from escalating.
+We’ve taken a look at some of the most common grievances that our customers have been asking us for help with over the last few weeks, and here are some recommendations and tips on how to ease some of those tensions and hopefully prevent them from escalating.

 My employees are having a dispute about wearing masks in the workplace